vosaul/status.im/source/research/pfs.md

 The number of devices is capped to 3, ordered by last activity.

-## 4.3 Stale devices (TO BE IMPLEMENTED)

-When a bundle is received from $IK$ a timer is initiated on any `installation-id` belonging to $IK$ not included in the bundle.
-If after 7 days no bundles are received from these devices they are marked as `stale` and no message will be sent to them.

-## 4.4 Account recovery
+## 4.3 Account recovery

 Account recovery is no different from adding a new device, and it is handled in exactly the same way.

-## 4.5 Partitioned devices
+## 4.4 Partitioned devices

 In some cases (i.e. account recovery when no other pairing device is available, device not paired), it is possible that a device will receive a message that is not targeted to its own `installation-id`.
 In this case an empty message containing bundle information is sent back, which will notify the receiving end of including this device in any further communication.

-# 4. Security Considerations
+# 5. Security Considerations

 The same considerations apply as in [section 4 of the X3DH spec](https://signal.org/docs/specifications/x3dh/#security-considerations) and [section 6 of the Double Ratchet spec](https://signal.org/docs/specifications/doubleratchet/#security-considerations), with some additions detailed below.

 **_TODO: Add any additional context here not covered in the X3DH and DR specs, e.g.:_**

+### To be implemented

+## 1. Introduction

+#### 1.5.x.
+Contact request

+Once two accounts have been generated (Alice and Bob), Alice can send a contact request with an introductory message to Bob.

+There are two possible scenarios, which dictate the presence or absence of a prekey bundle:
+1. If Alice is using Bob's public chat key or ENS name, no prekey bundle is present;
+1. If Alice found Bob through the app or scanned Bob's QR code, a prekey bundle is embedded and can be used to set up a secure channel as described in section [2.4.1](#241-Initial-key-exchange-flow-X3DH).

+Bob receives a contact request, informing him of:
+- Alice's introductory message.

+If Bob's prekey bundle was not available to Alice, Perfect Forward Secrecy hasn't yet been established.
+In any case, there are no implicit guarantees that Alice is whom she claims to be, and Bob should perform some form of external verification (e.g., using an Identicon).

+If Bob accepts the contact request, a secure channel is created (if it wasn't already), and a visual indicator is displayed to signify that PFS has been established.
+Bob and Alice can then start exchanging messages, making use of the Double Ratchet algorithm as explained in more detail in section [2.4.2](#242-Double-Ratchet).
+If Bob denies the request, Alice is not able to send messages and the only action available is resending the contact request.

+## 3.4 Expired session

+Expired session should not be used for new messages and should be deleted after 14 days from the expiration date, in order to be able to decrypt out-of-order and mailserver messages.

+## 4.3 Stale devices

+When a bundle is received from $IK$ a timer is initiated on any `installation-id` belonging to $IK$ not included in the bundle.
+If after 7 days no bundles are received from these devices they are marked as `stale` and no message will be sent to them.